LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAttributes/branding-and-configurations.md

 - **Default value:** true

 #### messageStatusNumericTimestampOnly
-When false (default), time stamps displays information relative to when sent/distributed/read, for example, 'sent 5 minutes ago'.
+When false (default), timestamps displays information relative to when sent/distributed/read, for example, 'sent 5 minutes ago'.
 When true, shows as numeric only, for example, '11:32.'

 - **Type:** Bool
 - **Default value:** false